Induro CT414 Tripod

 – Wildlife Horizons Reviews

-On taking delivery of the Induro CT414 opening the advertising packaging to find the tripod in its carry bag along with the tools and replacement spike feet and the tools to install the feel and a shoulder strap to carry the tripod in its bag.
+On taking delivery of the Induro CT414 opening the advertising packaging to find the tripod in its carry bag along with the tools and replacement spike feet and the tools to install the feet and a shoulder strap to carry the tripod in its bag.

 Removing the tripod from the carry bag and Inspecting the build shows a very nice smooth finish, and a comfortable feel to its quality.
 Although the Induro Tripods are made in China, the quality is high and the weight of the tripod is surprisingly light at 2.9kg (6.3lb) considering the weight it is said to support, having a load capacity of 25kg (55lb).
 The size of each leg make the Manfrotto 55XPROB seem like a toy in comparison.